 Here’s what you need to do…

-Step 1: Find out whom you want to impersonate
+Step 1: Determine who you want to impersonate

 Your first order of business should be to visualize who you are going to impersonate.
 Try to create an avatar of your ideal reader.
 Give him or her a name.
 What’s that you said?
 How the bleep do I create ONE avatar of an entire audience?
 I hear you!
 But believe me it’s actually a lot easier than you think.